SulaimanMohammad/Object_detection_Lidar/README.md

    - Allows setting the weight (importance) of each criterion for merging clusters.

 ## Compatibility with Different Sensors
-The default distance sensor used is the VL53L4CX ToF, which operates via I2C.
+There are 2 different implementation used the defulte is [TFMini Plus](https://www.sparkfun.com/products/15179) the second ([VL53L4CX ToF](https://www.adafruit.com/product/5425), which operates via I2C) .
 To use a different sensor module:

-   - Modify the `ReadTOF.h` file.
    - Include the library of your new sensor.
    - Change the implementation of `configure_TOF` and `sensor_measurement` functions without altering their signatures.